Clarinex (Desloratadine) Storage and Expiration: Does It Still Work?

 Read More

-Typical hydroxyzine sleep dosage ranges from 25-100mg taken 30-60 minutes before bedtime
+Typical hydroxyzine sleep dosage ranges from 25 to 100 mg taken 30 to 60 minutes before bedtime.

-Best suited for short-term sleep issues related to anxiety rather than chronic insomnia treatment
+Hydroxyzine is best suited for short-term sleep issues related to anxiety rather than chronic insomnia treatment.

 If you're considering hydroxyzine for sleep problems, Doctronic's board-certified physicians can evaluate your specific situation and provide personalized treatment recommendations through convenient 24/7 consultations.